ministryofjustice/licences/Notes.md

 | DM | APPROVAL | true |

 No validation is performed for any other combination of role and stage.
 Note that the 'postApproval' flag has been subsumed into this table.
-The table is derived from the `shouldValidate` function in review.js
+The table is derived from the `shouldValidate` function in review.ts

 Note that the value of the `validate` flag in the formConfiguration files/object has no effect here.

-Where does the review.js handler come into play?
+Where does the review.ts handler come into play?
 It handles GET request for URLs like /hdc/review/:sectionName/:bookingId and makes use of pug templates at server/views/review.
 There are templates for these sectionNames: address, approvedPremisesAddress, bassOffer, bassRequest, conditions, curfewAddress, curfewHours, eligibility, finalChecks, reporting, risk and victimLiason).
 There are also templates for the 'pseudo' sectionNames 'licence' and 'licenceDetails'.